 You can now use API Keys to authenticate the users behind the applications making API calls to Clarizen One.
 Access Keys make it easier to manage those users and their applications, which include custom integrations and cloud-based services, such as SCIM-based user provisioning.

-Using Access Keys instead of username and password credentials provides the following advantages:
+Using API Keys instead of username and password credentials provides the following advantages:

 - Improved user authentication and management, so less maintenance and effort for admins: